codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to think I was indecisive, but now I'm not sure.
+What do you call a boomerang that won't come back?
+A stick.

 ## Daily Trivia

-What does the International System of Quantities refer 1024 bytes as?
+Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
- 1. Kilobyte
+ 1. C#
- 2. Kibibyte
+ 2. Python
- 3. Kylobyte
+ 3. PHP
- 4. Kelobyte
+ 4. JavaScript

 <details>
   <summary>Answer</summary>
-  Kibibyte
+  JavaScript
 </details>